kevinpapst/AdminLTEBundle/README.md

 - added support for [FOSUserBundle](Resources/docs/fos_userbundle.md)
 - added Symfony Flex recipe for easier integration
 - using Webpack-Encore for compiling frontend-assets
+- fixed KNPMenu integration
 - replaced AliasRouting with simpler version
-- changed namespaces to allow co-existence with AdminThemeBundle
+- changed namespaces to allow co-existence with AdminThemeBundle for migration
 - changed and extended default configuration
 - huge cleanup of the codebase
 - changed all twig block-names (with additional layout shim files for migration)